-Countries of Concern. in the performance of an award may be required to provide ARPA-E with specific information about each foreign national to satisfy requirements for foreign national participation.
+All applicants selected for an award under this NOFO and project participants (including subrecipients and contractors) who anticipate involving foreign nationals from Foreign Countries of Concern.
+The performance of an award may be required to provide ARPA-E with specific information about each foreign national to satisfy requirements for foreign national participation.
 A "foreign national" is defined as any person who is not a United States citizen by birth or naturalization.
 The volume and type of information collected may depend on various factors associated with the award.
 ARPA-E approval is required before a foreign national can participate in the performance of any work under an award.